|

-My name is Sonia Brock.
-I was born in Chatham, Ontario, Canada.
-My father
+My name is Sonia Brock and I was born in Chatham, Ontario, Canada.

-was British and my mother an American.
-We often teased her about being
+My father was British and my mother an American.
+We often teased her

-a Yankee and she would, indignantly, rise to the bait every time.
+about being a Yankee and she would, indignantly, rise to the bait every

 In truth our borders were more fluid in those days.
 Her father worked